Skip to content

 Status transition rules:

-- You can cancel a collaboration from any status.
+• You can cancel a collaboration from any status, and restore a cancelled collaboration to any status.

 Cancellation reasons